Holy-Pentagram/NetStrike/README.md

 THANK YOU!!!

 # Bonus:
-For my fellas CURRIOUS RESPNSIBLE hackers, to add a layer of security:
+For my fellas CURRIOUS RESPONSABLE hackers, to add a layer of security:

     .Use a VPN or VPS (remote server) to hide real IP .Use IP spoofing (works only with UDP floods)